AndressaColin/Agricultural-Cooperative-Management/README.md

 # Agricultural Cooperative Management Application

-Welcome to our Agricultural Cooperative Management Application!
 This software is designed to streamline the operations of agricultural cooperatives, making it easier for farmers and distributors to manage their activities effectively.

 **Features**